 Canary Islands, Spain

-La Graciosa is the smallest of the Canary Islands
+The charming La Graciosa: the smallest of the Canary Islands

 Holidays in La Graciosa